shakib522/Book-App/README.md

 # Book-App

-A book exchange and resalling platform in which user can exchange their old book or sell
+A book exchange and resale platform in which users can exchange their old books or sell

 ## Screenshots